-Under the new wording, this tax benefit will not apply to income derived from the licensing of the right to use or exploit, or from the transfer of, brands, literary, artistic or scientific works, including cinematographic films, transferable personal rights, such as image rights, computer programs (other than registered advance software, mentioned previously), industrial, commercial or scientific equipment) as up to now, but it will also not apply to income derived from the license of the right to use or exploit, or from the transfer of, plans, formulae or secret procedures, rights on information relating to industrial, commercial or scientific experiences.
+Under the new wording (contrary to the situation under the previous wording), this tax benefit will not apply to income derived from the licensing of the right to use or exploit, or from the transfer of, brands, literary, artistic or scientific works, including cinematographic films, transferable personal rights, such as image rights, computer programs (other than registered advance software, mentioned previously), industrial, commercial or scientific equipment), but it will also not apply to income derived from the license of the right to use or exploit, or from the transfer of, plans, formulae or secret procedures, rights on information relating to industrial, commercial or scientific experiences.

-The definition of income is extended and is now defined as the positive difference between income from both the licensing of the right to use or exploit the assets and the positive income derived from their transfer which exceeds the sum of the expenses incurred by the entity directly related to the creation of the assets which have not been included in the value of the assets, of the amounts deducted as amortization, impairment and expenses that have been included in the tax base, and of the expenses related directly to the assets, which have been included in the tax base.
+The definition of income18 was broadened by this new wording and it is currently defined as the positive difference between income from both the licensing of the right to use or exploit the assets and the positive income derived from their transfer which exceeds the sum of the expenses incurred by the entity directly related to the creation of the assets which have not been included in the value of the assets, of the amounts deducted as amortization, impairment and expenses that have been included in the tax base, and of the expenses related directly to the assets, which have been included in the tax base.

-Moreover, if a loss is incurred in a tax period because expenses exceed income (whereas, in prior tax periods, positive income was obtained to which the reduction was applied), that loss will be reduced by the aforementioned reduction percentage, as long as the losses generated do not exceed the positive income included in previous periods.
-The total excess will be included in the tax base and, in that case, the positive income obtained in a later tax period will be included in full up to that amount, and the aforementioned percentage may be applied to the excess.
+Moreover, it has been specified that if a loss is incurred in a tax period because expenses exceed income (whereas, in prior tax periods, positive income was obtained to which the reduction was applied), that loss will be reduced by the aforementioned reduction percentage, as long as the losses generated do not exceed the positive income included in previous periods.
+The total excess will be included in the tax base, and, in that case, the positive income obtained in a later tax period will be included in full up to that amount, and the aforementioned percentage may be applied to the excess.

-In order to apply this benefit20:
+In order to apply this benefit19:

-- The assignee must use the rights of use or exploitation in a business activity; additionally, the results of such use must not lead to the supply of goods or provision of services by the assignee generating tax deductible expenses in the assigning entity, provided, in this latter case, that such entity is related to the assignee. - The assignee may not reside in a country or territory where there is zero taxation or that is classed as a tax haven, unless it is an EU Member State and the taxpayer provides evidence of valid economic reasons for the transaction and of its engagement in economic activities. - Where the contract for the assignment of use includes the provision of other incidental services, the contract must specify the consideration corresponding to them. - The assigning entity must keep the necessary accounting records to determine direct and indirect income and expenses pertaining to the intangible assets assigned.
+- The assignee must use the rights of use or exploitation in a business activity; additionally, the results of such use must not lead to the supply of goods or provision of services by the assignee generating tax deductible expenses in the assigning entity, provided, in this latter case, that such entity is related to the assignee. - The assignee may not reside in a country or territory where there is zero taxation or that is classed as a tax haven, unless it is an EU Member State, and the taxpayer provides evidence of valid economic reasons for the transaction and of its engagement in economic activities. - Where the contract for the assignment of use includes the provision of other incidental services, the contract must specify the consideration corresponding to them. - The assigning entity must keep the necessary accounting records to determine direct and indirect income and expenses pertaining to the intangible assets assigned.